The Role of a Real Estate Agent in Pricing

 - To leave bargaining room – this may be the only shot at negotiating…

 A property should show the best and be priced properly right from the start.
-The buyers looking at your property in the first couple days and weeks are your “best” buyers.
+The buyers looking at your property in the first couple of days and weeks are your “best” buyers.
 These buyers have already been looking, and have seen the competition and are waiting for the right house to come along.

 Be Aware of Tax Implications